Spiritual Warfare and Mission

 To be further equipped for battle, be aware of the strategies of the enemy.
 These are three key strategies the enemy uses:

-- The enemy is expert at camouflage.
+The enemy is an expert at camouflage.
 He loves to distract and cause confusion as he seeks to steal the missionaries’ time, energy and resources.

 Just as the enemy has a strategy, you need a strategy to stand strong!
 Learn how to pray for missionaries by being aware of what you personally need prayer for.